 The group’s continues exploration of the natural world’s elemental properties provides a unique perspective on our position within it.
 Treating technological and organic components as collaborators, their performances and installations function as an opportunity to be subsumed by the connection.
 The viewer is liberated from their preconceptions of the components, from water to a pineapple, understanding the potential of a sympathetic relationship between the natural and unnatural.

-For our audience that is not familiar with your work and background; could you tell us a bit who is behind Quiet Ensemble, your interests and inspirations?
+For our audience that is not familiar with your work and background, could you tell us a bit about who is behind Quiet Ensemble, your interests and your inspirations?

-Bernardo: Basically the Quiet Ensemble is composed by Bernardo and Fabio, we found a good balance between us, our interests and artistic goals.
-We get inspirations from the unexpected, we get a spark whenever we see a microscopic event appearing to us, little things, the fall of a leaf or a reflection of a puddle, all those childlike wonders becomes unique theatre pieces to us, so we become the very special spectators.
-We’d like to involve our audience to the same theatre, watching and listening to the same fragile orchestras we experience.
+We get inspiration from the unexpected; we get a spark whenever we see a microscopic event appearing to us, little things, the fall of a leaf or a reflection of a puddle; all those childlike wonders become unique theatre pieces to us, so we become the very special spectators.
+We’d like to involve our audience in the same theatre, watching and listening to the same fragile orchestras we experience.

 Bernardo: The creation of Back Symphony It has been a natural development of The Enlightenment, an orchestra of lights we did back in 2014.
-In Back Symphony we interact with the machines as shadows, technicians at their mercy, once the machines are working they take over and humans are useless.
-The idea follows the concept of “behind the scenes”, in the sense that we like to share the sound behind the light, the error behind the perfect machine, the painting of the snail, the show behind the show.
+In Back Symphony, we interact with the machines as shadows, technicians at their mercy; once the machines are working, they take over, and humans are useless.
+The idea follows the concept of “behind the scenes” in the sense that we like to share the sound behind the light, the error behind the perfect machine, the painting of the snail, and the show behind the show.

-Fabio: We are fascinated by hidden phenomena, and this strange mechanical lights caught our attention especially for all the little noises and sounds they made.
+Fabio: We are fascinated by hidden phenomena, and these strange mechanical lights caught our attention, especially for all the little noises and sound they made.
 So we started to explore this sound and also the limit of movement of these lamps, and we wanted to use them as instruments.
-We capsized the use of these lights because they usually “just” make light for music shows, and we use them to play sound instead.
+We capsised the use of these lights because they usually “just” make light for music shows, and we use them to play sound instead.
 And the concert is a robotic concert where all the sounds and noises come from the mechanical parts of them.